chof747/esp32-s3-dev-board/README.md

 - Power LED
 - Fuse to prevent the worse
 - Jumper to disconnect 3v3 from the programmer to be able to test e.g. battery mode while still debugging
+- A 3V3 regulator to allow connection via an USB Breakout

 ## Used Parts: